Gb-opeyemi/PostmanLogin/README.md

 6. Once you verify it has started, In the testng.xml file, Under the test with name "Web Automation", in the parameter tag, with name = "browser", input the value as "remote".
 7. Right click the testng.xml file and select "Run" to start the test.

+### View TestNG Report
+1. Open the test-output folder
+2. Right click on the emailable-report.html file
+3. Select Open in >  Browser > Choose the Browser you want to view the report in